 Mom, I was just FOLDING these clean towels I found on the counter.

 He just looked at me from a distance, as if he expected a scolding, as I cleaned it up (pointing out the large area of tile in the entraceway he could have selected instead of the carpeting, though he didn't appear to be taking notes).
 There is nothing quite like the look of a dog that's expecting harsh words, no different than a human that somehow knows you are angry, even if they aren't quite sure what exactly they did wrong; a sort of shocked and unbelieving sorrow.

 You look at them, your heart beating strongly with the heat of the moment.
 They look at you, their heart beating a hollow echo as though already retreating, as they wait for your reaction.
 You look at them again, weighing a hundred expedients, knowing what you need to do, and not necessarily what fatigue and emotion might prod you to do.

 "Oh, so the "Oh Crap" was literal then?"
 We laughed and proceeded to chat while Barkley laid down next to me for an ear scratch, feeling fine physically, but needing the reassurance that all was well.

 When people get married they take a vow of "in sickness and in health".
 In a way, we also do that with our pets.
 Owning a pet is not cheap, even for youthful preventive care.
-Then, there are always the things you don't expect, especially as they age, things that result in someone wearing the cone of shame or the expenditure of hundreds or thousands of dollars.
+Then, there are always the things you don't expect, especially as they age, things that result in someone wearing the cone of shame or the expenditure of hundreds of dollars.